Hybrid quantum image classification and federated learning for hepatic steatosis diagnosis

-The architecture of the QDI layer begins with several variational layers, succeeded by $20$ data re-uploading layers, each embedded with a variational layer.
-The total number of variational gates is more than $100$.
-Subsequent to these, measurements are taken from all qubits, converting the quantum data into a classical vector.
-This vector is then fed into a final classical fully-connected layer, which discerns and predicts the corresponding output class.
+The QDI layer's architecture initiates with a series of variational layers, seamlessly integrating with $20$ data re-uploading layers, each complemented by a variational layer.
+Importantly, the subsequent paragraph emphasizes that the cumulative effect of these layers surpasses a total of $105$ variational gates.
+Following these processing steps, measurements are taken from all qubits, converting the quantum data into a classical vector.
+This vector is then fed into a final classical fully-connected layer, effectively discerning and predicting the corresponding output class.

 The whole dataset contains $4400$ images and, to speed up the training process without losing the prediction quality of our model, we cropped the images to size $258 \times 258$.